PerikK/React-Bootstrap-ToDo/README.md

 # React + Vite + Bootstrap ToDo

-The cumpulsory ToDo app using Bootstrap in React
+The compulsory ToDo app using Bootstrap in React